 There are a few different options.
 You need to decide if you want a kontantkort or an abonnemang.
 Literally, a cash card or a subscription.
 Basically you have the choice between signing up for a contract for a set amount of time or getting a plan where you can just fill up as you go.

 I just wanted something that I could call with every now and again and maybe make an international call or two when I felt the need.
 So I went with the kontantkort and chose Comviq Amigos because it offered really cheap phone calls to the US and other countries around the world.
 If you plan on just using Skype (a wonderful Swedish invention by the way) you don’t need to worry about it, but it’s still nice in case you find yourself stuck on a train wanting to call someone back home.
 Whatever you do, don’t pay full price for a phone if you’re going to get a contract.
-Unless you want something fancy like an iPhone.
-Then you’re on your own.
+And, because Sweden likes to make things difficult for immigrants, most places will not give you a cell phone contract unless you have a personnummer.
+So that's a thing.
+If you're just here as a student, consider bribing/asking nicely a friend to put you on their plan.
+That way, you can get any perceived benefits of a contract, without the hassle of not having a personnummer.

 You also need to pick a service provider.
 The big ones are Tre, which means three.
 Luckily, they use a large bubbly “3” as their logo.
 There is also, Telia, Tele2/Comviq and Telenor.
 Then there are a few smaller ones that are working hard like Halebop and Glocalnet.
 This is obviously not a complete list but gives an idea as to what you have for choices.

-Again, there are going to be all kinds of options here.
 What you plan on doing with it is going to be important.
 Calling.
 Texting.
 Sending pictures.
 All stuff to take into account.
 You can also take into account which logo you prefer.
 Because when I studied abroad here that’s what I did.
 Which is how I ended up with Comviq.
-They have a Bassett Hound.
-And who doesn’t love Bassett Hound’s?
+They have a basset hound.
+And who doesn’t love basset hound’s?
 I probably wouldn’t suggest this for everyone though; it’s basically like picking the Lions over the Rams because you believe a lion could eat a ram.
 It’s not a good strategy for most aspects of life.
 But it worked out quite well for me and I haven’t had any problem at all.

 You also need a cell phone.
 There are plenty of options here.
 Too many options to choose from really.
 You can go obviously go to a specialty store.
 Like a Telenor store.
 Or a Tre store.
 You can also check out an electronics store like MediaMarkt, Siba, or Expert.
 Or you can go to The Phone House.
 Which is what I suggest.
 They’ve got just about everything you need.
 They have always been incredibly helpful, which you don’t always find in Swedish retail, and they tend to have pretty good prices.
 Plus, they usually have a couple of phones that have special deals tied to them so you can slide in and snag one of those.

 If you’re trying to save money ask around.
 Everyone loves to get a new cell phone.
-And with Sony Ericsson having that Swedish tie, Swedes are no exception.
+And with the cellphone culture here in Sweden, Swedes are no exception.
 That means that a lot of people have older cell phones lying around.
 Sometimes they’ll just give them away, other times you might have to drop a bit of money.
 But it’s worth asking.
 Also, check places like TheLocal.se’s notice board.
 It has a large ex-pat and international community.
 People are coming and going, and those going often want to get rid of their cell phones for a bit of money.

 Now you should have the basics taken care of.
 You have a plan (card or contract), you have a carrier, and you have a phone.
 You’re ready to tackle Sweden like a true Swede.
 With a cell phone as your newest appendage.